Synopsys CEO: AI-designed chips will generate 1,000X performance in 10 years

 Origins of design automation

 De Geus started Synopsys as an electronic design automation (EDA) software company in 1986.
 Last year, the company posted $3.69 billion in revenues.
 It started out with a kind of AI that was more like translation software.
 Synopsys’ logic synthesis takes a design for a chip in the form of abstract specification of its logic circuits, typically at register transfer level (RTL), and turns it into a design implementation in terms of logic gates.
-That in turn can be converted into the physical layout for the surface of a chip.
-Then this design goes to manufacturing.
+That can in turn be converted into the physical layout for the surface of a chip.
+This design then goes to manufacturing.

 De Geus noted that 35 years ago, logic synthesis helped launch the digital age and its exponential growth.
-At Synopsys, over 35 years coming in December, the EDA industry will have delivered 10 million times improvements in chip design productivity.
+At Synopsys, which will mark over 35 years in December, the EDA industry will have delivered 10 million times improvements in chip design productivity.

-Synopsys now takes a comprehensive approach to autonomous chip design (more than just layout).
+Synopsys now takes a comprehensive approach to autonomous chip design — going beyond just layout.
 It leverages reinforcement learning to simultaneously optimize for power, performance, and area.
 Power refers to how much voltage it takes to power a chip.
 Performance measures the calculations it can do in a given time.
 And area refers to the size of the chip.
-The latter is important to keeping chip costs low.
+The latter is important for keeping chip costs low.

 DSO.ai

-De Geus said the company’s efforts at automating design have always optimized for quality of results, time to results, and cost of results.
+De Geus said the company’s efforts to automate design have always aimed for quality of results, time to results, and cost of results.

 Synopsys released the first incarnation of its AI design software as DSO.ai in 2020.
-It’s now being used in production environments with real customers, and enhanced to provide more complete system level optimization.
-Those customers include Cerebras, which makes a single chip out of an entire wafer (which normally can be divided into hundreds of chips).
+It’s now being used in production environments with real customers and is enhanced to provide more complete system-level optimization.
+Customers include Cerebras, which makes a single chip out of an entire wafer (which normally can be divided into hundreds of chips).
 Cerebras’ second-generation chip has 2.6 trillion transistors, the on-off switches of digital computing.

-“Machine learning is now used on every one of our tools,” said de Geus.
+“Machine learning is now used on every one of our tools,” de Geus said.
 “What is different about this new tool, which we call design space optimization (DSO), is that it doesn’t apply to individual design steps, but to a whole design flow.”

-It also addresses rapid customization of chips for specific applications, and it addresses all dimensions of systems: hardware (physics), software (function), manufacturability, and architecture (form).
+It also addresses rapid customization of chips for specific applications, as well as all dimensions of systems: hardware (physics), software (function), manufacturability, and architecture (form).

 “And what that really means is that the optimizations get done by looking at the much more complex search space than any individual tool would,” he said.
 “We started to see great results about 18 months ago because at that point in time, we could duplicate, not identically, but duplicate in terms of results.
 What took humans typically multiple months could now be done in a matter of weeks.
 And so that was about 18 months ago, and then about six months later, we systematically started to get better results.”